-Estimated
+Estimated Fair

-Long positions using credit default swaps represent transactions where we sold credit protection to a counterparty.
-Short positions using credit default swaps represent transactions where we purchased credit protection from a counterparty.
-For short positions in interest rate swaps, a fixed rate is being paid and a floating rate is being received.
+- Long positions using credit default swaps represent transactions where we sold credit protection to a counterparty. - Short positions using credit default swaps represent transactions where we purchased credit protection from a counterparty.
+For short positions in interest rate swaps, a fixed rate is being paid and a floating rate is being received. - (4) Other derivatives consists of depreciated futures, short positions in total return swaps and other swaps.